Medical Receptionist Interview Questions

 - Appropriate IT skills for the medical field

 - The ability to multitask effectively

 As an entry-level position, the position of medical receptionist requires a highschool diploma or GED, but it doesn’t always require prior experience.
 Most positions offer on-the-job training, but outside courses in medical administration can be taken.
 These courses are offered at community colleges and typically include medical terminology, office administration, and IT skills.

-Salaries for Medical Receptionist range between $29K to $43K, with the median being $36K.
+Salaries for medical receptionists range between $29K and $43K with the median being $36K.